Skip to main content

 Tab Visibility Handling

-Omnivoo is aware of whether its browser tab is in the foreground or background:
+Omnivoo is aware of whether its browser tab is in the foreground or background, and it treats the idle timer differently in each case:

-• Tab returns to foreground -- Omnivoo immediately checks your session status.
-If still valid, you continue where you left off.
-If expired, you are prompted to log in.
+• Tab returns to foreground -- Omnivoo re-checks your session and the idle countdown resumes from the start.
+If your session is still valid, you continue where you left off.
+If it was already ended (for example, revoked or expired), you are prompted to log in.

 Logging Out